asmalizaa/javaspring/Transaction Management.md

    }
    ```

-   Now, we will delete our table from the database and again run our application and will request the application to create an employee
+   Now, we will delete our table from the database and again run our application and will request the application to create an employee.

-   As we can see in the above media file, we have initialized the address object as null and requested the application, we have an employee created in the database but the address information is not, as we have received a null pointer exception.
+   As a result, we have initialized the address object as null and requested the application, we have an employee created in the database but the address information is not, as we have received a null pointer exception.
 But, this is not good practice in transaction management, as employees should be saved only when the address is saved and vice-versa.

 7. Transaction management.